Updated July 2020

 - United Coconut Planters Bank (UCPB)

-The partnership is called the SMEC-PB Program, which stands for Sickness, Maternity and Employees' Compensation Payment thru the Bank.
+Information on the SMEC-PB Program, which stands for Sickness, Maternity and Employees’ Compensation Benefit Payment thru the Bank Program

 Here’s the portion of the SSS Maternity Benefit Application form where you will write your account’s details: